African Pygmy Hedgehogs are typically relatively healthy animals, but what issues can appear while living out of the natural habitat?

 “Although, double check with the veterinary that this product – or any other- is safe.”

 Wobbly Hedgehog Syndrome is a neurological disorder that can affect hedgehogs typically over the age of one.

-“It is typically a form of progressive paralysis that begins at the end of the tail and works its way forward”.
+“It is typically a form of progressive paralysis that begins at the end of the tail and works its way forward.”

 If your hedgehog seems to be having trouble walking correctly or is falling over while he tries to walk, wobbly leg syndrome may be the issue.

 Hedgehogs are susceptible to ear infections.
-Signs to look for include discharge around the ears, scratching and if it seems to be having trouble balancing.
+Signs to look for include discharge around the ears, scratching, and if it seems to be having trouble balancing.

-A good way to prevent this from happening is by making sure they receive periodic bathing about once per month.
+An excellent way to prevent this from happening is by making sure they receive periodic bathing about once per month.

 Diarrhea and dehydration